Weyl invariant $E_8$ Jacobi forms: Abstract

 \section{Abstract}

-We investigate $W(E_8)$-invariant Jacobi forms which are the Jacobi forms invariant under the action of the Weyl group of the root system $E_8$.
-This type of Jacobi forms has applications in mathematics and physics, but very little has been known about its structure.
-In this paper we show that the bigraded ring of weak $W(E_8)$-invariant Jacobi forms is not a polynomial algebra over $\CC$ and prove that every $W(E_8)$-invariant Jacobi form can be expressed uniquely as a polynomial in nine algebraically independent holomorphic Jacobi forms introduced by Sakai with coefficients which are meromorphic $\SL_2(\ZZ)$ modular forms.
-The latter result implies that the graded ring of weak $W(E_8)$-invariant Jacobi forms of fixed index is a free module over the ring of $\SL_2(\ZZ)$ modular forms and the number of generators can be calculated by a generating series.
-We also determine and construct all generators of small index.
-These results extend Wirthm\"{u}ller's theorem proved in 1992 to the last open case.
+We investigate the Jacobi forms for the root system $E_8$ invariant under the Weyl group.
+This type of Jacobi forms has significance in Frobenius manifolds, Gromov--Witten theory and string theory.
+In 1992, Wirthm\"{u}ller proved that the space of Jacobi forms for any irreducible root system not of type $E_8$ is a polynomial algebra.
+But very little has been known about the case of $E_8$.
+In this paper we show that the bigraded ring of Weyl invariant $E_8$ Jacobi forms is not a polynomial algebra and prove that every such Jacobi form can be expressed uniquely as a polynomial in nine algebraically independent Jacobi forms introduced by Sakai with coefficients which are meromorphic $\SL_2(\ZZ)$ modular forms.
+The latter result implies that the space of Weyl invariant $E_8$ Jacobi forms of fixed index is a free module over the ring of $\SL_2(\ZZ)$ modular forms and that the number of generators can be calculated by a generating series.
+We determine and construct all generators of small index.
+These results give a proper extension of the Chevalley type theorem to the case of $E_8$.